 The world is not moving fast enough to reach its universal electricity access goal by 2030.

 This is one of the main findings of 2017 State of Electricity Access Report (SEAR).
 The report further stresses that substantial acceleration of efforts and investments are needed to achieve this objective.
 It also points out that in countries with low levels of electricity access, both grid and off-grid solutions are vital for achieving universal access but they must be supported by an enabling environment with the right policies, regulations and incentives.
-SEAR was formally launched during one of the VEF’s main events on energy access.
-The event also provided an opportunity to highlight access insights from RISE and GTF.

 Energy Access Redefined: Emerging Findings from the Global Multi-Tier Framework Survey

+The Multi-tier Framework (MTF) for Energy Access was also presented during the forum.
 The MTF goes beyond the traditional approach to measuring access to energy—either having access or not – to capture multiple dimensions of access such as capacity, duration, quality and reliability, affordability, and safety, as well as the impact on socioeconomic development.
 This approach provides more insightful information to enable policy-makers to choose the most appropriate interventions.
 The Global Energy Access Survey – currently underway in 15 high access deficit countries around the world – is the first survey to apply the MTF methodology.

-The World Bank, in collaboration with the Climate Investment Funds (CIF) organized a session which provided a sneak preview of the findings in Kenyaand Rwanda, the first two countries to have completed the MTF survey.
+The World Bank, in collaboration with the Climate Investment Funds (CIF) organized a session which provided a sneak preview of the findings in Kenya and Rwanda, the first two countries to have completed the MTF survey.
 Representatives from these countries shared some initial findings and lessons from the process and engaged with other policymakers in a lively discussion of how this information can shape action on the ground.